mattvenn/efabless_project_tool/README.md

     ./efabless_tool.py --get-pin                    # get max number of pins in a user project's macros (needs GitHub token)

-    ./efabless_too.py --list --fields mpw,process   # show only mpw and process for all projects
+    ./efabless_tool.py --list --fields mpw,process  # show only mpw and process for all projects

+    ./efabless_tool.py --id 1000 --show             # show all fields for project 1000

 Also accepts project IDs on the standard input, so you can build pipelines like: